 I'm a postdoctoral researcher at University of Stuttgart, Institute of Stochastics and Applications, directed by Ingo Steinwart.
-I'm currently working in the field of statistical Learning Theory, in particular effeciency of kernel methods, stochastic approximation methods (SGD) and regularization.
+I'm currently working in the field of statistical Learning Theory, in particular Deep Learning, effeciency of kernel methods, stochastic approximation methods (SGD) and regularization.
 My research interests also cover statistical inverse problems and adaptivity.

 From Oct.
 2017 - July 2018 I was a researcher at IIT@MIT in Genova, belonging to the group of Lorenzo Rosasco (LCSL, MIT, DIBRIS, Universita' degli Studi di Genova).

 Before, I did my PhD at University of Potsdam under Supervision of Gilles Blanchard.